-I don’t particularly like the “quick-fix” formula some pundits offer to leaders of churches that are plateaued or experiencing a decline.
+I don’t particularly like the “quick-fix” formula some pundits offer to leaders of churches that are plateaued or experiencing a church decline.

 The approaches often appear to be man centered and methodological.
 Indeed, many times I think the solutions offered could just as easily apply to a civic organization as they could a church.